 Subject to and effective upon approval by the stockholders at the Annual Meeting, the Board approved an increase of 3,600,000 to the number of shares available for issuance under the Restated Purchase Plan, as amended.
 As of the Record Date, 2,193,988 shares were available for issuance under the Restated Purchase Plan.
-No purchase date is scheduled between the Record Date and the Annual Meeting, such that, if stockholders approve this proposal, there will be an aggregate of 5,793,988 shares available for issuance under the Restated Purchase Plan as of July 12, 2022.
+No purchase date is scheduled between the Record Date and the Annual Meeting, such that, if stockholders approve this proposal, there will be an aggregate of 5,793,988 shares available for issuance under the Restated Purchase Plan.